Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification: Ethical Considerations

 \section{Ethical Considerations}

-This study uses only publicly available datasets, LEDGAR, UNFAIR-ToS, and LEXDEMOD, all of which contain contract clauses without personal data.
+This study uses only publicly available datasets, LEDGAR, UNFAIR-ToS, and LEXDEMOD, all of which contain contract clauses from publicly available contract documents.
 LEDGAR is derived from public U.S. SEC EDGAR filings, UNFAIR-ToS from company Terms of Service, and LEXDEMOD from lease clauses sourced from LEDGAR.
 This research does not offer legal advice, predict individual outcomes, or automate decisions affecting rights.
-It focuses solely on evaluating the performance of legal-specific LLMs to inform future tools and research.
+It focuses solely on evaluating the performance of legal-specific models to inform future tools and research.
 While these models can support legal professionals, they are not substitutes for legal expertise.
 We acknowledge potential ethical risks if outputs are misused or inaccurate.
 By open-sourcing our evaluations, we aim to reduce reliance on proprietary tools, promote transparency, and expand access to legal AI research and development.